NandTheMan/NandTheMan/README.md

 ### Client Landing Page (Freelance)

 A paid landing page project for a private client.
 Designed the full interface in Figma first, then implemented it with a modern React stack.
-Not linking the repo or live site out of respect for the client's confidentiality.
+I am not linking the repo or live site out of respect for the client's confidentiality.

 <p align="center">
   <img src="./assets/projects/client-landing.png" width="92%" alt="Freelance client landing page — designed in Figma, built with Next.js, React, and shadcn/ui" />